jpgmoreira/rrt-path-finder/README.md

-# Python-Pygame RRT path finder

---- RRT algorithm implementation using Python with Pygame.  ---
+# RRT algorithm implementation using Python and Pygame

-​	This program implements the RRT path finding algorithm, as described in "https://en.wikipedia.org/wiki/Rapidly-exploring_random_tree".
+​	This program implements the *RRT path finding* algorithm, as described in https://en.wikipedia.org/wiki/Rapidly-exploring_random_tree .

 - - -